ibm-cloud-docs/vpc/storage_overview.md

 Backup jobs that create or delete backup snapshots run according to the backup plan and the retention policy.
 You can view the status of the backup jobs in the console, from the CLI, with the API, or Terraform.
 If a job fails, the health status code shows the reason for the failure.
 You can also set up a connection to {{site.data.keyword.en_short}} and receive notifications to your preferred destinations.

-Customer with special access to preview the `sdp` profile and create second-generation snapshots can use the Backup service to automate the creation of the snapshots and manage their lifecycle.
+Customers with special access to preview the `sdp` profile and create second-generation snapshots can use the Backup service to automate the creation of the snapshots and manage their lifecycle.
 {: preview}

 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).